Grip (sport fencing): Types of pistol grips

 While individual manufacturers have variations in shape, pistol grips can be classed into a few broad types:

 Illegal or little-used variations

 A number of grip variations are either no longer used or are no longer legal to use in competitive fencing.

 The Italian grip is legal but is not commonly used in modern fencing.
-Some view it as a transitional step on the path to the pistol grip, but in fact it is derived from the small sword, predating the modern sport of fencing.
+Some view it as a transitional step on the path to the pistol grip, but in fact it is derived from the rapier grip and basically unchanged since the 18th century, predating the modern sport of fencing.

 The names of illegal grips are applied inconsistently and have some overlap with uncommon but legal grips.
 Rules organizations usually do not list names of grips as legal or not, but rather list general characteristics.
 In general, aside from the Italian grip, if a grip has both prongs to assist the fencer's grip and also a French grip pommel it is not legal to use for competitive fencing.